 This afternoon your on-board Photographer/Videographer is going to show the Voyage-DVD, highlighting the many aspects of your voyage along Greenland’s East and West coast.
 Before turning in for the night, take a stroll on deck to take in the solitude of the vast sea and sky, hopefully glimpsing the Aurora Borealis.

-After breakfast, disembark the Silver Cloud and transfer to the airport.
+After breakfast, disembark the Silver Cloud and transfer to the airport for your flight to Reykjavik.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.